 1. Reciprocity.
-The Board shall consider an application for admission without examination only from a person who has taken and passed the bar examination of, and has been admitted to practice before the court of last resort of, a jurisdiction (i.e., a state or territory of the United States, or the District of Columbia) that permits lawyers licensed in Virginia to be admitted to practice without examination in such jurisdiction (a "Reciprocal Jurisdiction").
+The Board will consider an application for admission without examination only from a person who has been admitted to practice before the court of last resort of a jurisdiction (i.e., a state or territory of the United States, or the District of Columbia) that permits lawyers licensed in Virginia to be admitted to practice without taking a bar examination in such jurisdiction (a "Reciprocal Jurisdiction").
 The purpose of the reciprocity requirement is to encourage other jurisdictions to grant the same privilege to Virginia lawyers.